joastern/vimrcconfig/README.md

 `:VimrcUpdate` or keyboard shortcut `Ctrl+F12` in normal mode.

 *vimrc* does not automatically update, to preserve changes you may have made to the configuration.
-Update frequently to add additional functionality.
+Update frequently to add additional functionality and patches.

 ### Removal ###

 *vimrc* can be easily uninstalled by navigating to the install directory `~/bin/vimrc` and running `make spotless`.
 Note that this will not delete actual install directory, only decoupling it from the *vim* program.
+Delete the install directory afterwards with the command `rm -rf ~/bin/vimrc`.

+The installation directory can be deleted at any time; it is not necessary to run the program (although it is necessary to reference [HELP.md](./HELP/md)).
+Updating *vimrc* redownloads the install directory in the default location.

-Reinstallation can be done by running `make` in the install directory, or by following normal installation procedure if you havae already deleted it.
+Reinstallation can be done by running `make` in the install directory.
+If the installation directory is not present, then you will have to go through the normal installation process.

 ### Plugins ###